See Yourself! / Long lasting cleavage (Personality vs People)

 Masalcı said to Camco: “Could You please look back!”
 When Camco turned around, with a bigger surprise, he realised giant mirrors reflecting the societies.

-One looks more profound to the Darkness, the other looks like dim light through the tunnel.
+When He looked at the roads at the far back, One looks more profound to the Darkness, the other looks like dim light through the tunnel.
 Camco felt that this was more than enough to digest.

 Then, suddenly a Chorus started a ballad-like scream, rolling down to earth: